owanturist/react-hook-window/README.md

 container: null | E
 ```

-Either a container's node extending `HTMLElement` or `null`.
+Either a container’s node extending `HTMLElement` or `null`.
 The value gets assigned by the [`UseWindowedListResult.setRef`][use-windowed-list-result.set-ref] function.

 ### `UseWindowedListResult.setRef`